 The backend of an app communicates with the gazillion other devices connected to the internet through elements such as HTTP (which is a protocol, or set of rules, which determine how computers communicate), IP addresses (which is like a phone number used to identify a server where information is stored), URLs (web addresses such as google.com), and DNS (a service which matches IP addresses with URLs).

 Though these terms are often used interchangeably, they are in fact, two completely different objects.

 The database is the know-it-all, the memory behind everything.
 It holds data in some predefined format.
-Storage on the other hand, is a place used to store a variety of data which may not even be related to each other (think code, images, videos etc.)
+Storage, on the other hand, is a place used to store a variety of data that may not even be related to each other (think code, images, videos, etc.)

 A good way to understand a database is to think of it as a group of connected spreadsheets, it is composed of a number of tables and they can all be connected.
 A classic relational data model looks like this:

-If you are building an app which handles information you will be dealing with databases a lot.
+If you are building an app that handles information you will be dealing with databases a lot.
 But here’s what you need to remember: